 Toning (hypertrophy): This is the toning phase—meaning adding lean muscle tone to your body—losing the fat and sculpting your physique.
-This is the stage for more experienced exerciser with body strength and fitness level that can handle more stress.
+This is the stage for more experienced exerciser with body strength and fitness levels that can handle more stress.

 You’ll be utilizing low to intermediate repetition ranges with progressive overload.

 What that means is, you’ll begin to add the size of dumbbells into equation and use it for toning purposes.
 A bit heavier weight, in exchange of fewer repetitions and longer rest, up to 2 minutes between the sets.